Kubernetes setup guide

 "antithesis.report.recipients":"foo@email.com;bar@email.com"

-Do not pass the config image in antithesis.images; it should only be passed to antithesis.config_image.
+• Do not include the config image in antithesis.images; it should only be passed to antithesis.config_image.

 Since you’re just learning the ropes here, we’ve set Antithesis up to test for 30 minutes, but once you’re up and running you’ll be able to specify a longer testing duration.
 You can also get results through other channels, e.g. via a Slack or Discord integration.